Shukrat/JGWines_App_Android/README.md

   -Wines in regions are RecyclerViews nested in Regions.
    3. All Wines Fragment:
   -All wines loaded into RecyclerView.
+  -Can search for wines by title, vineyard, and type (red, white, rose).
    4. About JGWines:
   -Contact info: Email lets user choose email app to send email.
 Phone lets user choose phone app to call.

 ##Wine Information Activity:
 Loads image of label based on the wine selected from New Vintages, Regions, or All Wines fragments.
 All other content loaded from internal storage JSON file.

 ##Utilities:
 Helper_JSONReader_Singleton:
 - Used to load and read JSONObjects or JSONArrays from JSON files.

 Helper_ServerImageRequest:
 - Used to get wine label from server when entering Wine Information Activity.
 - If the server can't be reached, displays the JG Wines logo instead.

 Helper_ServerFileRequest:
 - Used in Initial Activity to first check versions, then download all JSON files if versions mismatch.
 - If server can't be reached, tells user via Toast, then loads previous available data on device.